 “Can I pay pitch-side?”

 We encourage all participants to use Book Online as this is the cheapest option & saves money.
-It also helps us as once registering online your key details will be on the Course Registration sheets, such as name of child, age, emergency contact details.
+It also helps us as once registering online your key details will be on the Course Registration sheets, such as the name of the child, age, emergency contact details.
 Registration online also saves a huge amount of time for coaches when they should be concentrating on coaching.
-If you do pay pitch-side please be aware you will have to pay the pitch-side price which is more than book online.
-You will need to complete a Registration form and versement (See I do not have Visa or Mastercard question above).
-Please note an administration fee may be charged.
+If you do pay pitch-side please be aware you will have to pay the pitch-side price which is more than booking online.
+You will need to complete a registration form and do a bank transfer (See I do not have Visa or Mastercard question above).
+Please note an administration fee will be charged.

 “Why do I need to fill in a Registration Form?”